Miles Clark: Circumnavigation of Europe

 After the collapse of the Soviet Union, Clark saw the opportunity for travelling through Russian internal waters.

 With grudging permission from the KGB and sponsorship from National Geographic he departed from Northern Ireland in the summer of 1992 sailing the family's 60-year-old wooden yacht Wild Goose into the Arctic Circle.

-Setting out on the 3,200-kilometre route, first circling Norway and entering the White Sea, he then travelled to the Black Sea crossing the White Sea - Baltic Canal until the Onega Lake, then proceeding through the Volga-Baltic waterway to the Rybinsk Reservoir and the Volga River.
-He then successively followed the Volga-Don Canal and the Don River to the Sea of Azov and the Black Sea, returning to Northern Ireland.
+Setting out on the 3,200-kilometre route, first circling Norway and entering the White Sea, he then travelled to the Black Sea crossing the White Sea – Baltic Canal until the Onega Lake, then proceeding through the Volga-Baltic waterway to the Rybinsk Reservoir and the Volga River.
+He then successively followed the Volga–Don Canal and the Don River to the Sea of Azov and the Black Sea, returning to Northern Ireland.

 Wild Goose, a 36 ft yawl built in 1935, was the first non-Russian boat to make that journey.

 Personal life

 He married Sarah Hill in 1987; the couple had a son, Finn, born in 1990.
+Finn became an illustrator and his work included a watercolour of Wild Goose sailing away, for the title cover for The Call of the Running Tide by his grandfather Wallace Clark.
+Finn died in December 2015.